-In Docket No. 302991, the prosecution argues that the trial court abused its discretion in barring the admission of evidence of other acts Nater committed.
+In Docket No. 302991, the prosecution argues that the trial court abused its discretion by barring the admission of evidence of other acts Nater committed.
 We agree.
-The prosecution moved to admit evidence that Nater had sold marijuana to undercover officers three times in the approximately one month preceding the execution of the search warrant on his and Danto's home.
+The prosecution moved to admit evidence that Nater had sold marijuana to undercover officers at the same café three times in the approximately one-month period preceding the execution of the search warrant on his and Danto's home.
 As in Docket No. 302986, we agree with the prosecution that the other-acts evidence was offered for proper purposes of establishing Nater's knowledge of and control over the marijuana found in his home.
 Like Danto, Nater was not in the house when the search warrant was executed.
-Evidence that Nater had sold marijuana on three occasions in the month preceding the execution of the search warrant and that after one of the sales was followed back to the house at which the marijuana was found would tend to make it more likely that he knew about and controlled the marijuana found in the house and that he knew that the substance was marijuana.
+Evidence that Nater had sold marijuana on three occasions in the month preceding the execution of the search warrant and that after one of the sales he was followed back to the house at which the marijuana was found would tend to make it more likely that he knew about and controlled the marijuana found in the house and that he knew that the substance was marijuana.
 In addition, the evidence was relevant to the proper purpose of establishing Nater's intent to distribute the marijuana found in his home.
 Reasonable inferences exist that the marijuana operation in Nater's home was the source of the marijuana that he sold on the prior occasions and that as part of his ongoing scheme to manufacture and sell marijuana, he intended to sell the marijuana found in the home.

-As in Danto's case, the trial court failed to explain why it concluded that the prejudicial effect of the other-acts' evidence substantially outweighed its probative value.
-Nater argued below that admitting evidence of prior medical marijuana sales and activities while precluding references to medical marijuana at trial would deny him his constitutional rights to confrontation and to present a defense because he would be unable to effectively cross-examine the officers regarding their use of false medical marijuana cards to gain entry into the café where the sales occurred.
-If this was the basis for the trial court's ruling, then we disagree.
+As in Danto's case, the trial court failed to explain why it concluded that the prejudicial effect of the other-acts evidence substantially outweighed its probative value.
+Nater argued in the trial court that admitting evidence of prior medical-marijuana sales and activities while precluding references to the medical use of marijuana at trial would deny him his constitutional rights to confrontation and to present a defense because he would be unable to effectively cross-examine the officers regarding their alleged use of false medical-marijuana cards to gain entry into the café where the sales occurred.
+If this was the basis for the trial court's ruling, then we disagree with Nater.
 The right to present a defense extends only to relevant evidence.
 People v Likine, 288 Mich App 648, 658; 794 NW2d 85 (2010).
-The fact that undercover officers used false medical marijuana cards to gain access to the café has no bearing on whether Nater knew about, possessed, or intended to distribute the marijuana found in his home.
-Further, no evidence exists that any false medical marijuana cards were ever shown to Nater himself.
+The fact that undercover officers might have used false medical-marijuana cards to gain access to the café has no bearing on whether Nater knew about, possessed, or intended to distribute the marijuana found in his home.
+Further, no evidence exists that any false medical-marijuana cards were ever shown to Nater himself.

 In any event, Nater has identified no provision in the MMA that would have authorized him to sell marijuana to the undercover officers.
-MCL 333.26424(b) provides that "[a] primary caregiver who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty . . . for assisting a qualifying patient to whom he or she is connected through the [state department of community health's] registration process with the medical use of marihuana in accordance with this act . . .."
+MCL 333.26424(b) provides that "[a] primary caregiver who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty... for assisting a qualifying patient to whom he or she is connected through the [Michigan Department of Community Health's] registration process with the medical use of marihuana in accordance with this act...."
 Nater does not claim or offer evidence that he was connected through the department's registration process with the undercover officers to whom he sold marijuana.
-Therefore, because the MMA did not authorize Nater's sales to the officers, no unfair prejudice would arise from precluding cross-examination of those officers regarding medical marijuana.
-We conclude that the trial court abused its discretion in refusing to admit the other-acts evidence.
+Therefore, because the MMA did not authorize Nater's sales to the officers, no unfair prejudice would arise from precluding cross-examination of those officers regarding marijuana for medical use.
+We conclude that the trial court abused its discretion by refusing to admit the other-acts evidence.